Last update: August 11, 2015

-This is the preliminary version of an original cognitive model I developed to demonstrate or experiment with the very basics of an attract and avoid network "internal world model" navigation system.
-During human cognitive development this network is a central part of what provides children with the imagination to stretch out their arms and say "I can fly!" then make believe they are a bird or airplane.
+This is the preliminary version of an original cognitive model to demonstrate or experiment with the very basics of an attract and avoid network "internal world model" navigation system.
+During human cognitive development this network is a central part of what provides children with an imagination that causes them to stretch out their arms and say "I can fly!" while making believe that they are a bird or airplane.

 Forming Sphere with Self-Learning Particle-Bots.